 The report goes on to say that this growing industry in South Africa is fuelling the demand for tiger products and driving the poaching of wild tigers and other big cats.
-Consumer demand for wild animal parts ensures ongoing poaching of wild tigers as well as wild African lions, leopards, clouded leopards, snow leopards and jaguars.
+Consumer demand for wild animal parts ensures ongoing poaching of wild tigers and wild African lions, leopards, clouded leopards, snow leopards and jaguars.

-The legislation in South Africa relating to tigers is relatively weak, because tigers are not indigenous to the region, opening up the industry to abuse and laundering of wild tiger parts.
+The legislation in South Africa relating to tigers is relatively weak because tigers are not indigenous to the region, opening up the industry for abuse and laundering of wild tiger parts.
 Lack of cooperation and differing legislation between provincial authorities in South Africa contributes to the problem.

 In South Africa, there are approximately 6,000 to 8,000 captive lions in about 200 facilities, dwarfing the wild population of approximately 3,490 lions.
 In addition, there are at least 280 tigers in South Africa in at least 44 facilities.

 Tiger bone is consumed primarily in China, Vietnam and Lao People’s Democratic Republic as traditional medicine, high-end ‘tiger bone wine’ and as a virility product.

 To comment on this story: To protect you against trolls & misinformation, we only permit comments in our app.
 See how to DOWNLOAD OUR APP below.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Download our APP (mobile phone & desktop) to receive travel discounts, comment on our stories, make safe donations and network with others like you.
 Find out more here.